 - If you know someone is expecting a response from you, but you can’t respond immediately, send them a quick reply to let them know you’ve received it.

 - If someone asks for help and you can’t, it’s better to say I can’t than not to reply at all.

-- Use your team's project management site.
-Ask the TAs for help.
-The site can serve as an archive of how your project has developed over the term, a place to document design thinking, manage tasks and milestones, and a forum where comments on ideas can be made asynchronously..
-The management site can also be used with your team's dropbox.
+- Use your team’s project management tools.
+Ask the TAs or course instructor for help.
+The team Slack can serve as an archive of how your project has developed over the term, a place to document design thinking, manage tasks and milestones, and a forum where comments on ideas can be made asynchronously.
+Slack can also be used in conjunction with your team’s dropbox.

 - Doodle helps you schedule meetings and make decisions.
 Make sure the instructions you write for the Doodle are clear.